react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 ### `dispatch`

-The `dispatch` method lets us send a navigation action object to the router.
-All of the navigation functions like `navigate` use dispatch behind the scenes.
+The `dispatch` method lets us send a navigation action object which determines how the navigation state will be updated.
+All of the navigation functions like `navigate` use `dispatch` behind the scenes.

 Note that if you want to dispatch actions you should use the action creators provided in this library instead of writing the action object directly.